|Current Research Activities:|

 5) The Program on Aging and the Environment (USDA) involves research and intervention studies of environmental civic engagement and volunteering by older persons.

-6) The Cornell Legacy Project, collects data from older persons regarding their views of important lessons they have learned over the life course.
+6) The Cornell Legacy Project (USDA) collects data from older persons regarding their views of important lessons they have learned over the life course.

 7) An overarching interest is in translational research, studying methods and techniques of moving research findings more swiftly into application for practice and policy.